-My commitment to reproductive justice and health equity led me to doula work, with the ultimate goal of becoming a midwife.
+My commitment to reproductive justice and health equity has led me to birth work as a doula.

 I have experience in reproductive health as a childbirth educator, OBGYN medical assistant, program coordinator for a sexual and reproductive health and rights non-profit organization, and clinical research data manager in gynecologic oncology.
 In all of these roles, I am drawn to work that addresses health inequities, particularly access to reproductive healthcare.

 I understand pregnancy is both an empowering and vulnerable time, and I want to provide meaningful support for all pregnancy outcomes including birth, adoption, loss, and abortion.

 I identify as queer and use she/her pronouns.
 It is important to me to provide unbiased care for all pregnant people seeking doula support in the east mountains and Albuquerque area.
 I am a member of the group Doulas of the Southwest, and am a volunteer Birth Companion at UNMH.